-Toree is a kernel for the Jupyter Notebook platform providing interactively access to Apache Spark.Get Toree 0.1.0-incubating
+Toree is an Scala kernel for the Jupyter Notebook platform providing interactive access to Apache Spark.Get Toree 0.4.0-incubating

-Apache Toree is a kernel for the Jupyter Notebook platform providing interactively access to Apache Spark.
-It has been developed using the IPython protocol, and despite the protocol’s name, the apache Toree currently exposes the Spark programming model in Scala, Python and R languages.
+Apache Toree is a kernel for the Jupyter Notebook platform providing interactive access to Apache Spark.
+It has been developed using the IPython messaging protocol and 0MQ, and despite the protocol’s name, Apache Toree currently exposes the Spark programming model in Scala, Python and R languages.

 Applications wanting to work with Spark can be located remotely from a Spark cluster and use a Apache Toree Client or Jupyter Client to communicate with a Apache Toree Server running on the cluster, or they can communicate directly with the Apache Toree Server.
 Multiple clients/applications can communicate with a single Kernel which contains a Spark application context, and this provides a simple form of multi-tenancy.

 Apache Toree, via extensions like Brunel for Apache Toree, supports rich visualizations that integrates directly with Spark Data Frame APIs